 Kathy D. Duncan, RN, faculty, Institute for Healthcare Improvement (IHI), directs IHI Expeditions and manages IHI's work in rural settings.
 Ms. Duncan is currently serving as an Improvement Coach in the AHRQ ECHO National Nursing Home COVID-19 Action Network.
 Previously, she provided spread expertise to Project JOINTS, co-led the 5 Million Lives Campaign National Field Team, and was faculty for the Improving Outcomes for High Risk and Critically Ill Patients Innovation Community.
 She also served as the content lead for the Campaign's Prevention of Pressure Ulcers and Deployment of Rapid Response Teams areas.
 She is a member of the Scientific Advisory Board for the AHA NRCPR, NQF's Coordination of Care Advisory Panel, and NDNQI's Pressure Ulcer Advisory Committee.
 Prior to joining IHI, Ms. Duncan led initiatives to decrease ICU mortality and morbidity as the director of critical care for a large community hospital.

-Janet Porter, MBA, PhD, served as the Chief Operating Officer of Dana-Farber Cancer Institute; the Associate Dean of Executive Education at the University of North Carolina’s School of Public Health; and the Vice President, and then COO, of Nationwide Children’s Hospital in Columbus, Ohio.
-She teaches at University of Miami, Ohio State University, University of North Carolina.
+Janet Porter, MBA, PhD, served as the Chief Operating Officer of Dana-Farber Cancer Institute; the Associate Dean of the University of North Carolina’s School of Public Health; and the Vice President, and then COO, of Nationwide Children’s Hospital in Columbus, Ohio.
+She currently is on the faculty of Ohio State University and University of North Carolina.
 She is a Senior Advisor for Stroudwater Associates and the Just Health Collective and a member of the Foster McGaw Committee of the American Hospital Association.
 She has served as a Malcom Baldrige examiner.
 Dr. Porter received her BS and MHA from Ohio State University, and her MBA and PhD in health care strategy from the University of Minnesota.